terheyden/JRequisites/README.md

 // The 'Require' class contains validations that can throw an IllegalArgumentException: this.name = Require.requireNotNull(name);

-// The validations in the 'CheckIf' class return an Optional<>, so we can handle nulls more gracefully: this.name = CheckIf.ifNotNull(name).orElse("(no name)");
+// The validations in the 'CheckIf' class return an Optional, for flexibility: this.name = CheckIf.ifNotNull(name).orElse("(no name)");

-// Validations in the 'Check' class return a boolean, so we can use it in streams or predicates: users.stream()
+// Validations in the 'Check' class return a boolean, so we can use it in streams or conditionals: users.stream()
     .filter(Check::notNull)
     .collect(Collectors.toList());